davidodejobi/my_portfolio/README.md

 - Coming up with a design that I think looks presentable enough.
+- Taking some time out to learn about localization, and integrating it to the app
 - Trying to build a simple, less distracting and classic kind of animation.
 Combining all of those, even makes it more difficult to build and implement but thanks to Google. and Mr. Sleepless nights 🖤).